-One of the best features of this colour, apart from being a sophisticated neutral, is that it goes so well with fresh white.
+One of the best features of grey, apart from being a sophisticated neutral, is that it goes so well with fresh white.
 A white trim with grey, whether it is used inside or outside, really elevates the colour to another level.
-The grey shingle roof, partnered with a mid blue grey for the walls and fresh white trim makes this a beautiful house – well I think so!
+The grey shingle roof, partnered with a mid-blue grey for the walls and fresh white trim makes this a beautiful house – well I think so!
 It really is a simple colour palette and gives you a very upmarket look.
 Don’t forget the mantra with colour palettes, that less is often more.
-This palette highlights the vertical weatherboards, gorgeous shingle roof and interesting windows with their generous architraves.
-All great architectural elements that speak for themselves and don’t necessarily need additional colours.
+This grey exterior palette highlights the vertical weatherboards, gorgeous shingle roof and interesting windows with their generous architraves.
+These are all great architectural elements that speak for themselves and don’t necessarily need additional colours.

-This is another example of a blue grey and white colour scheme on a project that I undertook recently.
+This is another example of a blue grey exterior with white trim for a project that I undertook recently.
 The owners use this little lakeside cottage as a weekender so didn’t want anything too fancy.
 The poor cottage was in need of some TLC but really all it needed were a few minor repairs and a simple colour palette to update the look.
 It really is amazing what a paint transformation can achieve.
 I introduced a darker grey on the foundation bricks to really ground the house and provide a look of some substance.
 The colours I used were Dulux Dark Door, Dulux Rangitikei River and Dulux Whisper White.
-It’s interesting to see on a sunny day how much this house appears to be blue and this is a point you must never underestimate when using grey, that the sunlight will wash out the neutral and you will be left with the underlying colour.
+It’s interesting to see on a sunny day how much this house appears to be blue.
+This is a point you must never underestimate for a grey exterior, that the sunlight will wash out the neutral and you will be left with the underlying colour.
 Not a problem of course, you just need to be aware of the effect.

-And another example of grey and white paint on an exterior!
+The above house is another example of a grey exterior with white trim for a house.
 This example is from Haymes Paints using their colours, Sense and Greyology 1.
-I particularly love their Greyology palette as it goes from 1 to 7 in various tonal stages – great for interiors but also useful too for grey exteriors where you need a couple of different lighter trims.
+I particularly love their Greyology palette as it goes from 1 to 7 in various tonal stages – great for interiors but also useful too for a grey exterior palette where you need a couple of different lighter trims.
 Always look out for paint companies that offer their neutral range in various tonal stages as this is a foolproof way to partner neutrals to ensure you select colours with the same undertone.